CreasolTech/DomBusGateway/README.md

 ### For HomeAssistant and OpenHAB, is it better DomBus + DomBusGateway, or Modbus?

-DomBus + DomBusGateway implementation is simpler, because all devices/entities are created.
+**DomBus + DomBusGateway** implementation is simpler, because **all devices/entities are created automatically**.
 It's a must in case that DCMD, pushbuttons, alarm sensors and counters are needed.

-Modbus can be used for relay modules, EVSE module (to make your own electric vehicle charging wallbox), Dual axis solar tracker.
-It's not recommended in case that pushbuttons, alarm sensors and counters have to be used.
+Modbus may be used for relay modules, EVSE module (to make your own electric vehicle charging wallbox), Dual axis solar tracker. **Modbus is not recommended in case that pushbuttons, alarm sensors and counters have to be used**, because Modbus is a master-slave protocol so the controller have to poll continuosly to get input status, introducing delays.

 ### Example: DomBusEVSE module used to make a Smart Wallbox with Home Assistant